Frequently Asked Questions

-Details of most of the library's holdings may be found on the Cambridge University Union catalogue (Newton), which may be accessed via one of the three terminals in the Reference Library and elsewhere within the University; the catalogue is also accessible via the World Wide Web (http://newton.lib.cam.ac.uk:7203/).
-Some older material is still listed only on the card catalogues which are housed in the Reference Library.
+Details of most of the library's holdings may be found on the Cambridge University Union catalogue (Newton), (http://newton.lib.cam.ac.uk:7203/).http://newton.lib.cam.ac.uk:7203/).
+Some older material and dealer’s catalogues are still listed only on the card catalogues which are housed in the Reference Library.
 Details of most of the library's holdings may be found on Newton, the Cambridge University Union catalogue, which may be accessed via the three terminals in the Reference Library or via the World Wide Web.
 Some older material and dealer’s catalogues are still listed only on the card catalogues which are housed in the Reference Library.

 Access to the Collections / How is the Library Arranged?

 The Reference Library has books located in many different parts of the Museum.
-The Reading Room itself contains general reference works, art reference works, books on the fine arts, including: art, artists, painting and painters, as well as exhibition catalogues and journals.
-All are welcome to come and browse the shelves of the Reading Room.
+The Reading Room itself contains general reference works and art reference works.
+Books on the fine arts, including: art, artists, painting and painters, as well as exhibition catalogues and journals are held in rolling stacks and have to be fetched from store.

 Books relating to sculpture, decorative arts, antiquities, prints and drawings are held elsewhere within the Museum.
-To request books held in different locations within the museum, please fill out a 'Book Request Form'.
-These are located next to the catalogue terminals.
-Please hand to a member of staff for fetching.
+To request books held in different locations within the museum, please give details of classmark including location code and title to a member of staff.
 It is not generally possible to provide instant access to such material.
 Staff will do their utmost to fetch items by the beginning of the next working day.
 Readers are asked to give, where possible, advance notice of their needs, in order to avoid delay or disappointment.